metafizzy/metafizzy.co/_posts/2015/2015-01-06-full-time-fizzy.md

 Yesterday was my last at Twitter.
 Today is my first, full-time at Metafizzy.

 [When I started this business four years ago](/blog/beginning/), it was an experiment and a side-project.
 It was based on the idea that code can be worth more than GitHub stars and Twitter favorites.
 I've spent my mornings, nights, and weekends developing it.
-Even with this limited amount of time, the business has grown well — well enough to my main gig.
+Even with this limited amount of time, the business has grown well — well enough to be my main gig.

 Just like when I started, there are plenty of uncertainties.
 Gone are the comforts of steady income, deferred management, and company benefits.
 It's all up to me now.
 Things are getting _real_.